eshinhw/quant-portfolio-visualizer/README.md

 # PyQuant

-PyQuant is an investing portfolio management tool with Command Line Interface (CLI).
-PyQuant works with `Questrade API` to retrieve account information and financial data to:
+PyQuant is a command-based investing portfolio management tool which works with `Questrade API` to retrieve account information and financial data to:

 - provide account status summary
 - generate portfolio performance matrices